 He’s worked with producers and reporters from Brazil to Turkey and produced radio and live performances with musical acts like The Noisettes, La Mecánica Popular and Gogol Bordello’s Eugene Hutz.
 He’s also documented the history of counterinsurgency strategy in Iraq and Afghanistan, and conducted interviews with subjects as diverse as MacArthur Genius Ruth Behar and retired U.S. Army General Stanley McChrystal.

 He’s served on the advisory board of Lantigua Williams & Co. and has been a guest lecturer at CUNY’s graduate journalism school and DePaul University.
-A.C. is also frequently involved with D.C.
+A.C. is also occasionally involved with D.C.
 Listening Lounge, a collective of audio enthusiasts in the D.C. area who gather to talk about sound, radio, podcasts, music, composition, and just about anything else related to the wide, weird world of audio.
 He is a graduate of Emerson College’s Broadcast Journalism program.

 A.C.’s past freelance clients include Pancake Mountain, MediaQ, This American Life, Danny Meltzer, PRI’s The World and CentroNía.
 Rates vary by project, please email acvaldez at gmail dot com to inquire.